jaydeadlondon/skillarena/README.md

 ```bash
 docker compose exec web python scripts/create_db.py
 ```

-Focus Mode stores its state in browser localStorage.
-If you ever get stuck in Focus Mode, press `Esc`, click `Exit Focus Mode`, or clear `localStorage.focusMode` in browser devtools.

 If the web app behaves like it is using old Python code, restart the container: